 This distinctive stout is slightly sweeter than a dry but not so sweet that it could be called a milk stout.
 The addition of oatmeal during the brewing process gives it an impressively long lasting head and a very smooth, silky mouthfeel.
 These characteristics work to spread out the sometimes sharp and jarring flavors of stout making it a great first timer's stout.

 Foreign Extra Stout, Tropical Stout or Extra Stout

-This may be the second best known stout style.
-If you buy Guinness in the bottle - not the bottled draught-style - this is the style that you probably bought.
-In much the same way that India Pale Ale was brewed with more hops and alcohol so it could survive transport to India, this style of stout was originally designed with more of everything so it could last through a similar journey.
+This may be the second-best-known stout style.
+If you buy Guinness in the bottle—not the bottled draught-style—this is the style that you probably bought.
+In much the same way that India pale ale (IPA) was brewed with more hops and alcohol so it could survive transport to India, this style of stout was originally designed with more of everything so it could last through a similar journey.
 The style can sometimes resemble dry or sweet stout but with broader flavors and generally higher alcohol.